-27. APPENDIX E: COHORT B
+27 APPENDIX E: COHORT B

-27.1.
-Rationale
+27.1 Rationale

 Evidence of waning immunity following two-dose COVID-19 vaccine schedules and the emergence of SARS-CoV-2 variants has led to the recommendation for a third dose booster of to healthy 16 to 17 year-olds and "at risk" 12 to 15 year-olds.
-35 Consideration is being given to offering such a booster to healthy 12 to 15 year-olds.
+There is no current recommendation to offer a booster to healthy 12 to 15 year-olds.

 COVID-19 vaccines in many high-income countries.
-In the UK, a third dose booster is to be offered increased risk of myocarditis after receiving mRNA vaccines, highest in adolescent and young adult males.
-6,37 This risk appears to be at least as high after a third dose as after the second dose of BNT162b2.29 Use of a protein-based vaccine, such as NVXCoV2373, may potentially reduce this risk.
+In the UK, a third dose booster is now offered increased risk of myocarditis after receiving mRNA vaccines, highest in adolescent and young adult males.
+6,37 This risk appears to be at least as high after a third dose as after the second dose of BNT162b2.
+Use of a different vaccine platform, such as NVXCoV2373 (a protein-based vaccine), may potentially reduce this risk (though the risk is as yet unknown).

-Healthy adolescents are at low risk of serious illness or death from COVID-19.^{28,36} There is an compared with controls.38
+Healthy adolescents are at low risk of serious illness or death from COVID-19.
+There is an compared with controls.

-In adults, a booster dose of NVXCoV2373, given three months after completion of a two dose adults,^{22,39}therefore fractional doses of mRNA vaccines may be adequately immunogenic in adolescents.
+In adults, a booster dose of NVXCoV2373, given three months after completion of a two dose adults,therefore fractional doses of mRNA vaccines may be adequately immunogenic in adolescents.
 Use of fractional doses has the advantage of enabling more people to be vaccinated with the available supply of vaccine.
 Fractional doses would be expected to cause fewer adverse reactions than full doses.
 Fractional doses may also be adequately immunogenic in populations with high background rates of natural infection.